Keyboard shortcuts

 deepseek:

-anthropic_base_url: https://api.deepseek.com/anthropic
+anthropic_base_url: "https://api.deepseek.com/anthropic"

-anthropic_model: "deepseek-v4-pro[1m]"
+model: "deepseek-v4-pro[1m]"

-anthropic_default_opus_model: "deepseek-v4-pro[1m]"
+model: "deepseek-v4-pro[1m]"

-anthropic_default_sonnet_model: "deepseek-v4-pro[1m]"
+model: "deepseek-v4-pro[1m]"

-claude_code_effort_level: max
+claude_code_effort_level: "max"

 env: